sbhbenjamin/tp/docs/DeveloperGuide.md

 **MSS**
 1. User chooses to assign a priority to a task.
-2. Harmonia enters the requests to assign priority to the task.
+2. User enters the request to assign priority to the task.
+3. Harmonia assigns priority to the task.
-3. Harmonia informs the priority of the task has been updated.
+4. Harmonia informs the user that the priority of the task has been updated.

     Use case ends.